lucas-akira/pacman-java/README.md

 This project was based on a framework made by professor Luiz Eduardo and Jose Fernando Junior.
 The file "PacMan_Alunos - Arquivos Originais.zip" has this framework from which we developed the project.

-The 'Complete project requirements' section contains the English translation of the original PDF file (Projeto-Pacman.pdf) describing the project to be made (in Portuguese) with all the requirements imposed by the professor.
+The 'Complete project requirements' section (coming soon) contains the English translation of the original PDF file (Projeto-Pacman.pdf) describing the project to be made (in Portuguese) with all the requirements imposed by the professor.

 ## (some) Project features
 * Three stages